Arthur P. Carpenter

-Arthur P. Carpenter (March 30, 1867 – October 22, 1937) was an attorney and government official from Vermont.
-A Democrat, among the offices in which he served was United States Marshal for the District of Vermont (1914-1922) and judge of the Brattleboro, Vermont municipal court (1923-1929).
+Arthur P. Carpenter (March 30, 1867 – October 22, 1937) was an American attorney and government official from Vermont.
+A Democrat, among the offices in which he served was United States Marshal for the District of Vermont (1914–1922) and judge of the Brattleboro, Vermont municipal court (1923–1929).

 Early life

-Arthur Perry Carpenter was born in Readsboro, Vermont on March 30, 1867, the son of Solomon R. and Laura M. (Bishop) Carpenter.
+Arthur Perry Carpenter was born in Readsboro, Vermont on March 30, 1867, the son of Solomon R. and Laura M. (née Bishop) Carpenter.
 He was raised on his father's farm in Readsboro and attended the public schools.
 In 1887, Carpenter graduated from Castleton Normal School, after which he taught school at several locations in the Readsboro area.
 He attended a commercial course at Rochester Business University of Rochester, New York, from which he graduated in 1890.

 While working as a bookkeeper, Carpenter studied law with attorney Stephen T. Davenport of Brattleboro, Vermont.
 He was admitted to the bar in 1896, and began a practice in North Adams, Massachusetts in partnership with Cornelius A. Parker.
 He received his LL.B. degree from Boston University School of Law in 1897.
 One of Carpenter's law school classmates was David I. Walsh, with whom he remained friendly after their graduation.

 Start of career

 Carpenter and Parker practiced together until 1900, when they dissolved their partnership.
 Carpenter continued to practice in North Adams, and later opened a branch office in Readsboro.

 As a resident of Whitingham, Vermont, Carpenter served in local offices including school board member.
 He served on the board of directors of the Berkshire County Cooperative Bank and was secretary of the Hoosac Valley Agricultural Society.
-Carpenter was a member of the Masonic lodge in Jacksonville, Vermont and the Royal Arcanum’s Berkshire Council.
+Carpenter was a member of the Masonic lodge in Jacksonville, Vermont and the Royal Arcanum's Berkshire Council.

 In 1904, Carpenter sold his law practice and planned to move to Michigan.
 He worked briefly as counsel for a corporation in Detroit before moving to Brattleboro, where he continued to practice law.
 A Democrat during an era when Republicans controlled Vermont's government, Carpenter was an unsuccessful candidate for several offices in Windham County, including state's attorney.
 In addition, he served for several years as chairman of the party in Brattleboro.

 Despite his party affiliation, for several years Carpenter served as Brattleboro's town agent and town attorney and a justice of the peace.
 After becoming a resident of Brattleboro, Carpenter was active in the town's Order of Royal and Select Masters commandery and Knights Templar preceptory.